-- A. Upon completion, the student must submit confirmation of the performance of pro bono service to the Assistant Dean for Student and Career Services., and if such service, in the discretion of the Assistant Dean for Student and Career Services., satisfies the requirements enumerated herein, the Assistant Dean for Student and Career Services.shall provide written approval of the same to the Associate Dean for Academic Affairs. - B. At least ten (10) hours of the community service completed must involve the rendering of meaningful law-related service to persons of limited means or to organizations serving such persons. - C. A student may not embark upon such service until he/she has completed all of his/her First-Year Required Courses as defined in this Handbook in § XII.F.1.
-Any service performed prior to said completion shall not be considered toward the satisfaction of this requirement. - D. Students that show an exemplary commitment to serving the community will be eligible to receive a Pro Bono Award upon graduation.
+- A. Upon completion, the student must submit confirmation of the performance of pro bono service to the Assistant Dean for Student and Career Services.
+If such service, in the discretion of the Assistant Dean for Student and Career Services, satisfies the requirements enumerated herein, the Assistant Dean for Student and Career Services shall provide written approval to the Associate Dean for Academic Affairs. - B. At least ten (10) hours of the community service completed must involve the rendering of meaningful law-related service to persons of limited means or to organizations serving such persons. - C. Prior to a student's completion all of his/her First-Year Required Courses as defined in this Handbook in § XII.F.1, the number of pro bono hours a student may complete to satisfy this requirement is capped at the ten (10) law-related service hours described in § XI.B above.
+These law-related service hours may not be completed during the first semester of study at the law school. - D. Students that show an exemplary commitment to serving the community will be eligible to receive a Pro Bono Award upon graduation.
 Pro Bono Awards will be given to graduating students that have fulfilled all requirements set forth herein and have completed the following approved hours within the time contemplated within § XI.C:

-General Oliver O. Howard Pro Bono Award: 100 - 250 hours President Abraham Lincoln Pro Bono Award: 250 hours or more
+General Oliver O. Howard Pro Bono Award:100 - 250 hoursPresident Abraham Lincoln Pro Bono Award:250 hours or more